KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

 **Prison Menu:** Players have a custom GUI which they can interact with and perform such functions as selling items, teleporting to spawn, and going up the prison ranks.

+**PVP Zones:** Players are able to battle in special zones to steal each others items.

 **Ranks:** A member can see the ranks, their progression and the costs for the new ranks, money can be spent to gain a higher rank.

 **Integration With LuckPerms :** This manages the player ranks.
 It mainly deals with the rank-ups granting new mines.